Finite Disorder Critical Point in Brittle-to-Ductile Transition in Amorphous Solids with Aspherical Impurities

-Another important aspect of these studies is to have control on the alteration of the mechanical strength of the materials.
-For decades, engineers have been working on ways to improve the ability of amorphous solids to sustain external loading.
-One popular method is micro-alloying, which involves adding small amounts of different materials to the pure sample \cite{Garrett2012,Gonzlez2015}.
-While there are many examples of how micro-alloying {\cite{PhysRevLett.99.135502,Micro1}} can improve the yield strain, the microscopic mechanism behind it has yet to be fully understood.
-Recent studies have focused on the role of impurities in the mechanical response of amorphous solids, particularly through particle pinning \cite{Bhowmik2019,Corrado2019}.
-This technique has been shown to prevent plastic events and delay the yielding transition; moreover, random pinning leads to a transition from heterogeneous to homogeneous yielding.
+In parallel to the advancements in producing stable amorphous solids, an equally important aspect of research is gaining control over the load bearing capacity of these materials.
+For decades, engineers have explored ways to improve the ability of amorphous solids to sustain external loading.
+One widely used method is microalloying, which involves adding small amounts of other elements (impurities) to the pure sample~\cite{Garrett2012, Gonzlez2015}.
+While there are many experimental examples showing that microalloying~\cite{PhysRevLett.99.135502, Garrett2012} can enhance the yield strain, the microscopic mechanisms, behind this improvement remain elusive.
+Recent studies have also focused on the role of impurities in the mechanical response of amorphous solids, particularly through particle pinning~\cite{Bhowmik2019, Corrado2019, mutnejaBPB2025}.
+It has been shown that the presence of pinned particles prevents plastic events and delays the yielding transition.
+Moreover, random pinning leads to a transition from brittle to ductile yielding as the pinned particle concentration varies~\cite{mutnejaBPB2025}.
+Building upon these findings, we numerically explore the implications of incorporating bulkier spherical and aspherical impurities (soft pinning centers) into amorphous solids on their yielding transition, thereby seeking to further elucidate the role of structure disorder in their failure processes.

-Using computer simulation of a binary glass-forming system, we investigate the effect of impurities on the yielding transition of amorphous solids in the athermal quasi-static scenario in the context of micro-alloying.
-We used both spherical and aspherical impurities and analyzed the stability of the obtained sample along with the microscopics behind the attained mechanical strength.
-In the case of spherical impurities, we add a third type of particle into the glass matrix, which has a larger diameter than the constituent particles.
-In the case of aspherical impurities, we add rod-shaped particles into the glass matrix.
-In recent studies, rod-shape particles are proven to be useful in studying growing length scales of glassy systems \cite{AnoopRot, AnoopTrans, Omega} and jamming transition in granular systems \cite{RodJamming}.
-The advantage of using rod-shaped impurities over spherical impurities is that they introduce rotational degrees of freedom (DoF) in the system, which provides extra pathways for stress relaxation under mechanical loading.
+Using computer simulations of a binary glass-forming system, we investigate the effect of impurities on the yielding transition of amorphous solids under AQS straining conditions with an aim to decipher the existence of a non-equilibrium Brittle-Ductile phase transition.
+We consider both spherical (Fig.~\ref{fig1}(c)) and aspherical (Fig.~\ref{fig1}(d, e)) impurities.
+For spherical impurities, we add a third type of particle into the glass matrix, which has a larger diameter than the constituent particles.
+For aspherical impurities, we introduce rod-shaped particles.
+The advantage of using rod-shaped impurities over spherical ones is that they introduce rotational degrees of freedom (rDoF) into the system, providing additional pathways for stress relaxation under mechanical loading.
+We study the changes in the mechanical response of amorphous solids due to the presence of impurities by varying the concentration for spherical impurities, and both the concentration and the aspect ratio for aspherical impurities, and connect it with the structural stability of the samples.